Skip to main content

 2. Context/Background

-The concept of tiering partners has a long history.
-Early indirect sales models used simple distinctions.
-These included distributors versus resellers.
-As markets grew complex, more nuanced categorization became necessary.
-Technology companies particularly embraced tiering.
-It allowed them to manage large partner ecosystems.
-Modern businesses, including manufacturing and software, now rely on structured tiers.
-This ensures equitable resource distribution.
-It also fosters partner loyalty and growth.
+The concept of tiering partners boasts a long history.
+Early indirect sales models relied on simple distinctions, such as distributors versus resellers.
+As markets grew more complex, nuanced categorization became essential.
+Technology companies, in particular, embraced tiering, allowing management of large partner ecosystems.
+Modern businesses, spanning manufacturing and software, now depend on structured tiers.
+This ensures equitable resource distribution while fostering partner loyalty and growth.

 3. Core Principles